 Arranging relevant academic testing needed for services.

-Coordinate and/or provide transportation on a daily basis to each Child to enable attendance the Child’s school of origin or when a school other than the school of origin is identified in the Case Permanency Plan unless any of the following conditions exist:
+Coordinate and/or provide transportation on each school day to each Child to enable attendance in the Child’s school of origin or when a school other than the school of origin is identified in the Case Permanency Plan unless any of the following conditions exist:

 The school of origin or other school identified in the Case Permanency Plan is more than 45 miles from facility.